 Open only to current grantees who meet the above requirements and have been funded twice in the past five years.
 The last grant must be a full grant (typically $4,000).
 If you are eligible and would like to apply for a Multi-Year grant, please email kendra for an Access Code that you will input in our online application system.
 (Deadlines four times a year.)

 Open to any organization that meets the above requirements.
 (Deadlines four times a year).
-Accessibility grants are awarded for work that specifically allows for a groups work to be more accessible.
-Examples of potential accessibility needs are: interpretation services, wheelchair ramps, childcare, transportation for folks with mobility aids, etc.
+Accessibility grants are awarded for work that specifically allows for a group's work to be more accessible.
+Examples of potential accessibility needs are interpretation services, wheelchair ramps, childcare, transportation for folks with mobility aids, etc.

 Rapid Response Grants:

 Open to any organization that meets the above requirements.
 You do not have to have received funding to Resist prior to applying for a rapid response grant.
-Decisions on these grants are made my the co-directors of radical philanthropy and have a one-week response time.
+Decisions on these grants are made by the co-directors of radical philanthropy and have a one-week response time.

 Please contact us with any questions or concerns at firstname.lastname@example.org